10 Steps To Buying A House

 Understanding what you’re responsible for paying and when is crucial to a smooth home buying process, so we recommend speaking with your real estate agent or lender to determine which costs you’ll have to pay upfront.

 First and foremost, you’ll need to save for your down payment.
-Once upon a time, it was recommended to save 20% of a home’s purchase price for the down payment, but this hefty number is no longer the standard.
-The minimum down payment on a conventional loan is 3% and an FHA loan is available with a down payment of 3.5%.
+It was previously recommended to save 20% of a home’s purchase price for the down payment.
+Fortunately, this hefty number is no longer the standard.
+The minimum down payment on a conventional loan is 3% and an FHA loan is available with a down payment of 3.5%

-Keep in mind that the larger the down payment, the more equity you’ll have, and the lower your monthly mortgage payments will be.
-By paying more upfront, you can save on interest and be less likely to pay private mortgage insurance.
+Keep in mind that the larger the down payment, the more equity you’ll have, and the lower your monthly mortgage payments can be.
+By paying more upfront, you can save on interest and be less likely to pay private mortgage insurance (PMI).
 Be sure to weigh your options to choose the right down payment for you.
 A larger down payment may be great, but not if it means emptying your savings.

 The other large expense you need to plan for is closing costs.
 These are the fees associated with processing and securing your loan.
 Although the exact amount you need will vary depending on your loan amount and your area's tax requirements, you can generally expect closing costs to be about 3% – 6% of the purchase price.

 The next step is finding a mortgage lender and getting preapproved for a mortgage loan.
-Many first-time home buyers don’t realize they can – and should – shop around for lenders before choosing one.
+You can – and should – shop around different lenders to ensure you’re paired with the right one for your situation.
 Doing your research can make a big difference.

 There are often variations in qualification guidelines, interest rates and closing costs between lenders, which is why it’s essential to do your homework.
 When comparing lenders, ask each one to provide you with a Loan Estimate, which will spell out the loan terms, projected payments and closing costs for your potential mortgage.
 This form is provided in a universal format, making it simple for you to compare lenders.

-But be sure to consider factors beyond the bottom line.
+Be sure to consider factors beyond the bottom line, too.
 A lender might be offering a great deal, but it may or may not be worth it if it comes with lower-quality customer service.
 Buying a house is a long and often complicated journey, so it’s essential to find a lender you can trust to make the process as simple and convenient as possible.

-Contrary to popular belief, getting prequalified for a loan does not guarantee that you’ll be able to obtain a loan.
+Contrary to popular belief, getting prequalified for a loan doesn’t guarantee that you’ll be able to obtain a loan.
 Moreover, not all qualifications are equal.
 When you get prequalified in the traditional sense, lenders only estimate your finances based on the information you provide.

-A preapproval is helpful because it tells you exactly how much the lender is willing to let you borrow and specifies the costs of obtaining the loan.
+A preapproval is helpful because it can tell you how much the lender is willing to let you borrow and estimates the costs of obtaining the loan.
 Being preapproved also tells the seller you’re serious about buying, which can make a difference if and when you find yourself in a bidding war.

-At Rocket Mortgage, we offer both Prequalified Approvals – think of a traditional prequalification – and Verified Approvals.3 In a Verified Approval, we not only pull your credit, but we also confirm your income and asset documentation.
-We guarantee to issue your Verified Approval within 24 hours of receiving the necessary documents.
+Rocket Mortgage offers both Prequalified Approvals – think of a traditional prequalification – and Verified Approvals.³ In a Verified Approval, they’ll not only pull your credit, but also confirm your income and asset documentation.
+A Verified Approval can be issued within 24 hours of receiving the necessary documents.

 Having a Verified Approval is important because sellers can be that much more confident your loan will close based on your finances being reviewed by an underwriter.

-RateShield is a Verified Approval with the additional feature that you can lock your interest rate in for up to 90 days while searching for a home.
-Even better, if rates fall at any time during that lock timeframe, you have a one-time option to move down to the lower rate.
+RateShield Approval is a Verified Approval with the additional feature that you can lock your interest rate in for up to 90 days while searching for a home.
+Even better, if rates fall at any time during that lock time frame, you have a one-time option to move down to the lower rate.
 You may see this referred to as a float-down option.

-As you may have noticed, there are many steps to buying a house.
-Although some home buyers decide they want to do it on their own, having a trustworthy and reliable real estate agent can make things a lot simpler.
+While some home buyers might decide they want to buy on their own, having a trustworthy and reliable real estate agent can make things a lot simpler.

 The way to find the right real estate agent is by asking the right questions.
 Some questions to ask include: